lumol-org/lumol/README.md

 in two main parts:

 - The [user manual](http://lumol-org.github.io/lumol/latest/book/) contains
-  informations to use lumol as a command line tool, and the complete input file documentation.
+  information on how to use lumol as a command line tool, and the complete input file documentation.
 Use this documentation if you want to use Lumol as a simulation engine — without writing code.
 - To use Lumol as a library inside your own code, we have a [developer